 In 1992 Chris appeared playing acoustic guitar for sister Sandra Shields' Beanos Record Store competition winning single 'This Woman Breathes'.

 In 1993 he released his first studio album 'Haunt Me', recorded at Moon Studio, Croydon, Surrey and was interviewed by Gloria Hunniford on her BBC Radio 2 show on its release.
-ALBUM No.1That same year a song from the 'Haunt Me' album called 'The Fool' featured on the ‘Beanos’ Record Store Christmas 12 inch.
+ALBUM No.1That same year a song from the 'Haunt Me' album called 'The Fool' featured on David Lashmar's ‘Beanos’ Record Store Christmas 12 inch.

 In 1994 he appeared on backing vocals for Irish folk singer Christie Hennessy, working with producer Paul Samwell Smith (Cat Stevens/Carly Simon) on Christie’s Warner Brothers album 'Lord Of Your Eyes', singing alongside Beverley Craven, Tanita Tikaram, Hermione Hennessy and drummer Russ Kunkel.